How many circles can you find in your house? Can you find some hidden triangles?

 We found quite a few large examples for rectangle, such as the walls, doors, and the fish tank.

-Even though we found a lot of squares, Lizzie still wanted to make her own.
+Even though we found a lot of squares, my oldest still wanted to make her own.
 She took her scissors and cut a piece of paper into a square to add to our pile.

 We had a lot of fun with our shape hunt and it was a great way to get moving indoors.
 I'm sure we'll be playing this game again and again and again!